 Enfield’s work has shown in galleries and museums as well as private collections, and recently was featured in a 3-month solo show, which was announced in the New York Times.
 The installation included a house constructed of 45 separate antique windows, each showcasing a glass portrait of a contemporary immigrants, now living in the USA, symbolizing the adage “People in glasshouses should not throw stones,” every citizen of the U.S. is either an immigrant or born from an immigrant.
-The full exhibition, occupied 6 galleries on Ellis Island, called THE NEW AMERICANS, remained on display from May through September, 2017, and is scheduled for a 2 year tour in galleries and museums throughout the U.S. The glasshouse was also at PhotoVille in the DUMBO section of Brooklyn.
+The full exhibition, occupied 6 galleries on Ellis Island, called THE NEW AMERICANS, remained on display from May through September, 2017, and is scheduled for a 2 year tour in galleries and museums throughout the U.S. The glasshouse was also at PhotoVille in the DUMBO section of Brooklyn adn the Annenberg Center for Photography in LA.

 BFA New York University Tish School of the Arts